 - You can also talk to the charge nurse or the doctor.

 - If you feel like you are not being heard, you can always talk with one of our patient representatives.
 They will listen to you and make sure your concerns are heard.
 The phone number is (559) 353-5425.

 Keeping hands clean

 Germs live everywhere – on your skin, hair, mouth, clothes, toys, door handles, countertops, etc. Dirty hands can spread germs that cause infections.
 Clean hands prevent the spread of infections.
-Keeping your hands clean is the most important thing you can do to stop germs from spreading.
+Hand hygiene is the most important thing you can do to stop germs from spreading.